 Data Products Generation

 All data products and associated documentation will be generated by the NMS team.
-The PDS Planetary Atmospheres Data Node will assist in the definition and development of first delivery products and their associated PDS documentation, which will act as templates for subsequent updates.
-When new products are developed by the NMS team, PDS Planetary Atmospheres Data Node will likewise assist in the definition and development of those products and their associated PDS documentation in preparation for their initial delivery.
+The PDS Planetary Atmospheres Discipline Node will assist in the definition and development of first delivery products and their associated PDS documentation, which will act as templates for subsequent updates.
+When new products are developed by the NMS team, PDS Planetary Atmospheres Discipline Node will likewise assist in the definition and development of those products and their associated PDS documentation in preparation for their initial delivery.

 Data Validation